piapip/Mung_backend/README.md

 I don't know how to refactor code in socket file...
 I don't know how to test the room slotting feature by myself... can't create a 3rd accounts to do this for me.
 (Need to work on the signaling too, telling em that the room is already full).

+When update JSON file, need to update name of the JSON file in the /routes/audio.js and /routes/intent.js